About Our Team

-Nilima has over 20 years of experience in Software Quality Assurance in a variety of domains like e-commerce, online marketing, enterprise business applications, knowledge management tools and digital media.
-She was instrumental in setting up automation tools, defining processes / best practices and communication structures to deliver consistent and predictable quality deliverables.
-She played key roles in setting up the offshore quality operations of multiple companies in India and China by hiring, training and mentoring the quality engineering resources.
+Nilima has over 20 years of experience in Software Quality Assurance in a variety of domains including e-commerce, online marketing, enterprise business applications, knowledge management tools and digital media.
+She has been instrumental in setting up automation tools, defining processes / best practices and communication structures to deliver consistent and predictable quality deliverables.
+Nilima played key roles in setting up the offshore quality operations of multiple companies in India and China by hiring, training and mentoring the quality engineering resources.
 She strongly believes in developing talent within QA organizations by providing strong technical leadership, building trust, nurturing talent, innovation and continuous improvement.

 Nilima holds a Bachelor’s degree in Electronics Engineering from Bombay University.

 Senior Advisor, Business Development